tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists_Part_2.md

 I shouted into the phone, demanding Ryan tell me where he was.
 “He can’t hear you,” she raised her voice above mine as their conversation continued through the phone.
 “Be quiet and listen.”

-“Drop the lighter fluid,” her words pointed.
+“Drop the lighter fluid."
+She told him.

 “Why should I listen to you?”
 Ryan’s voice crackled through the speaker.